PINTO0309/onnx2tf/README.md

   -dsfs, --disable_suppression_flexstridedslice
     Disables FlexStridedSlice generation suppression.

+  -dsm, --disable_strict_mode
+    If specified, the conversion speed is greatly accelerated because the strict accuracy correction process is skipped, but the frequency of transposition errors increases and accuracy errors are more likely to occur.
+Strict mode is enabled by default.
+    As of 2023.05.07, this is a work in progress and is an experimental feature.
+    Therefore, only some OPs are converted in exact mode for accuracy correction.

   -nodafsc, --number_of_dimensions_after_flexstridedslice_compression
     Number of StridedSlice OP dimensions generated after avoiding FlexStridedSlice generation.
     Default: 5